 Although the goal is to avoid disturbing the existing lead paint as much as you can, it’s still a good idea to take precautions to ensure you don’t carry any lead chips, dust, or debris away from the site.

 Throw away any disposable gloves or protective gear you wear and immediately run your clothes through the wash to ensure you don’t contaminate other parts of your home with lead-containing materials.
 Also dispose of any drop cloths, tape, or other tools you use when painting over lead paint.
-Call your residential waste disposal company first, however, due to the very low lead paint disturbance, most waste companies will be able to accept your debris or at least forward you to an operator that will.
+For any additional debris, contact your residential waste disposal company.

 5. DO Use an Encapsulant